Contemporary-Physicslab/TN2985/chapters/labjournal.md

 * Calculations: Calculations of your final answers.
 Additional calculations with regard to measurement uncertainty.
 * Comments: Further comments addressing the processing of data, e.g. removing data points.

-%
 **Evaluation**

 * Discussion: Discussing your results when the description does not fit within the processing.
 * Conclusion: The final conclusion, the scientific claim you draw which can be justified by your data.

 ## Jupyter Notebook
-We have made online templates in Vocareum available.
-For this, we made use of Jupyter Notebook.
+We have made a Jupyter Notebook template available, you can download it at the top of this page.
 Jupyter Notebook uses various online languages (Python, LaTeX, HTML, Markdown).
-Often used codes can be found [here](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Working%20With%20Markdown%20Cells.html).
-When you start the first experiment, you have to invite your partner so you can work together in the same lab journal.
-When finished, you can submit your lab journal and it will be graded.
+Often used codes can be found [here](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Working%20With%20Markdown%20Cells.html).You are required to hand in your labjournal along with your report.